flexn-io/renative-docs/docs/api/schemas/rnv.project.md

 List of engines available in this project

-## `custom`

-Object used to extend your renative with custom props.
-This allows renative json schema to be validated

 ## `enableHookRebuild` (boolean)

 If set to true in `./renative.json` build hooks will be compiled at each rnv command run.
 If set to `false` (default) rebuild will be triggered only if `dist` folder is missing, `-r` has been passed or you run `rnv hooks run` directly making your rnv commands faster

-## `monoRoot` (string)

-Define custom path to monorepo root where starting point is project directory

 ## `extendsTemplate` (string)